OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

       ssl_stapling on;
     }

-Configure TLS settings for noVNC in ``sunstone-server.conf`` in following way:
+Configure TLS settings for noVNC in ``sunstone-server.conf`` in the following way:

 .. code::